-Cristina Fernández focuses on integrating policymakers into startup ecosystems across the world, creating platforms for them to exchange ideas with other nations’ policymakers in order to identify the best ways to unleash entrepreneurship.
+Cristina Fernández focuses on integrating public officials into startup ecosystems across the world, creating platforms for them to exchange ideas with other nations’ policymakers in order to identify the best ways to unleash entrepreneurship.

 By forging and coordinating the Startup Nations policy community, Cristina liaises closely with policymakers and policy advisors in 100+ countries.